google/osv-scanner/docs/experimental.md

 A downloadable copy of the OSV database is stored in a GCS bucket maintained by OSV:
 [`gs://osv-vulnerabilities`](https://osv-vulnerabilities.storage.googleapis.com)

-This bucket contains individual entries of the format `gs://osv-vulnerabilities/<ECOSYSTEM>/<ID>.json` as well as a zip containing all vulnerabilities for each ecosystem at `gs://osv-vulnerabilities/<ECOSYSTEM>/all.zip`.
+This bucket contains zip files  containing all vulnerabilities for each ecosystem at:
+`gs://osv-vulnerabilities/<ECOSYSTEM>/all.zip`.

 E.g. for PyPI vulnerabilities: